DiligentGraphics/DiligentSamples/Tutorials/Tutorial21_RayTracing/readme.md

 The cube data will be the same as in previous tutorials, but we will access it through a uniform buffer, so that a closest hit shader can read triangle properties (position, normal, UVs) for any primitive.

-For our cube BLAS we specify a single triangle geometry with 24 vertices and 12 primitives.
+For our cube BLAS, we specify a single triangle geometry with 24 vertices and 12 primitives.
-BLAS will allocate space that is enough for this geometry description.
+BLAS will allocate space that is enough for this geometry description:
-In this tutorial `GeometryName` is not used anywhere else except in BLAS build, but in other cases, the geometry name may be used to change geometry data using BLAS update operation.
-Geometry name may also be used in a shader binding table as described below (see [Shader binding table](#creating-shader-binding-table)).

 ```cpp
 BLASTriangleDesc Triangles;